RynnAethelWulf/python-api-challenge/README.md

 - Areas near the equator and to north latitiude  have much higher humidty than towards south poles.
 Again due to the tilt of the earth towards sun.
 - A strong linear temeprature drop from eqautor towards north pole.

-What can be clearly seen in the  mices for Capomulin regimen between tumor volume and weight has positive slope - indicating as weight increase in mouse , the tumor volume increase linearly.
-There is higher correlation between tumor volume and timepoint for Capomulin regimen.

 <b>Part-2</b></br>
 Heat map that displays the humidity for every city of the data - Oct/2020</br>